-With respect to branches, the Unicaja Banco Group's presence in Andalusia corresponded to 11.6% of its branches, in Asturias, 20.2%, in Cantabria, 28.4%, in Castilla y León, 15.8%, in Castilla-La Mancha, 20.2% and in Extremadura, 18.6%, according to the latest available information from the Bank of Spain as of September 30, 2021.
+With respect to branches, Unicaja Banco's share of presence in Andalusia represents 11.6%, in Asturias 20.2%, in Cantabria 28.4%, in Castilla y León 15.8%, in Castilla-La Mancha 20.2%, and in Extremadura 18.6%, according to the latest available information from the Bank of Spain as of September 30, 2021.
 Its branches in the country as a whole represented 6.5% of all branches from all banks.

-5. Risk Management
+2. Risk Management

-The risk management and control system in place at the Unicaja Banco Group revolves around the following basic lines:
+The risk management and control system implemented by Unicaja Banco is articulated along the following basic lines:

-- A system of governance and organization of the risk function based on the active involvement and supervision of the Top Management, which approves the Entity's general policies and business strategies and lays down the overall risk management and control guidelines. - A Risk Appetite Framework (RAF), which the Group considers a fundamental instrument for the implementation of its risk policy. - A prudent risk exposure management model to which the Unicaja Banco Group pays close attention so as to keep a prudent, balanced risk profile at all times in order to meet its solvency, profitability and appropriate liquidity objectives, which translates into a solid, consistent risk culture. - A selection of suitable methodologies for the identification, measurement, management and control of risks, which undergo a continuous process of improvement and are in line with regulatory requirements.
+- A system of governance and organization of the risk function based on the active involvement and supervision of the Top Management, which approves the Entity's general policies and business strategies and lays down the overall risk management and control guidelines. - A Risk Appetite Framework (RAF), which the Group considers a fundamental instrument for the implementation of its risk policy. - A prudent risk exposure management model in which Unicaja Banco pays strict attention to maintain a prudent and balanced risk profile at all times, preserving the objectives of solvency, profitability, and adequate liquidity, which translates into a solid and coherent risk culture. - A selection of suitable methodologies for the identification, measurement, management and control of risks, which undergo a continuous process of improvement and are in line with regulatory requirements.
 At the same time, the Group matches its equity requirements to the level of actual risks stemming from its banking activity. - A supervisory model based on three lines of defense, something which is in line with the expectations of regulatory and supervisory authorities.

-The Unicaja Banco Group's overall risk management and control policies, methods and procedures are approved and periodically revised its Board of Directors.
+At Unicaja Banco, the policies, methods, and procedures related to global risk management and control are approved and periodically reviewed by the Bank's Board of Directors.

 Based on the current regulatory framework, Unicaja Banco's organizational structure includes an Overall Risk Control Unit, which is accountable to the Vice President's Office, which is in charge of controlling and relations with supervisors and is functionally independent from the departments that create exposures.
 One of the functions of this unit is to take control, from a global perspective, of all the risks for the Entity.
-The organization of the Unicaja Banco Group's Top Management has a well-defined internal structure that supports this unit and enables it to implement all the decisions it makes.
+The organization of Unicaja Banco's Management has a well-defined internal structure that supports it and enables it to implement the different decisions adopted.

-5.1.
+2.1.
 Risk Appetite Framework